So far, we have covered the following in this article series:

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, many businesses lack the time, resources and budget to engage in the kind of content marketing that most experts are prescribing.
-What you want to do, then, is be strategic with your limited time, budget, and resources.
+We’ve just seen in the previous section that many small business owners lack the time, resources and financial means to engage in the kind of content marketing that many experts recommend doing.
+What you want to do, then, is be strategic with your limited resources, time, and budget.

-(Posting content to different marketing channels one by one can be extremely time-consuming!)
+(Posting content to different services one by one can be very time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)